Don't get a job. Get a career.

 There are two phases in the admissions process.
 First, you'll submit your initial application online here.
-Once the application deadline has passed, our team will evaluate all applications and notify you of your application status.
-Applicants who pass the inital application may be asked to do a phone interview, an in-person interview, or submit more supporting materials before an enrollment offer is extended.
+Our team will evaluate all applications and notify you of your application status.
+Applicants who pass the initial application may be asked to do a phone interview, an in-person interview, or submit more supporting materials before an enrollment offer is extended.
 Applicants who don't pass the initial application will be given feedback on what they might be able to do to bolster their application for a future program.

 Do I need to have prior programming experience?